Award winning cookbook author

 Fellowship Award Recipient ~ Symposium for Professional Wine Writers at Meadowood Napa Valley

-Freelance food, travel, and lifestyle writer,
+Food, travel, and lifestyle writer, photographer and stylist

-and corporate brands.
+chefs, wineries, and corporate brands.

-A New England native, Lynda attended Le Cordon Bleu Ecole de Cuisine in Paris and remained in Europe, living for more than 15 years in Switzerland, England, and Denmark, where she worked as a food writer and editor, a columnist for a Copenhagen-based magazine, a culinary instructor and a caterer.
+A New England native, Lynda attended Le Cordon Bleu Ecole de Cuisine in Paris and remained in Europe, living for more than 15 years in Switzerland, England, and Denmark, where she worked as a food writer and editor, a columnist for a Copenhagen-based magazine, and a culinary instructor and caterer.
 A corporate move brought Lynda and her family to Northern California in 2007, where she launched TasteFood to chronicle her cooking and travels and grew her business as a food and travel writer, editor, and recipe developer.
 Lynda's writing and photography have been recognized by many publications including the New York Times Diners Journal, the Los Angeles Times, The Huffington Post, CIA ProChef Smart Brief, BuzzFeed, and People.